ahilbers/bootstrap_uncertainty_quantification/README.md

 The default settings use short samples to run quickly.
 If you want to actually use the method, it's recommended to increase the subsample length and number of subsamples.
 This can be done by changing the arguments in the `run_example` function in `main.py`.

-This repository contains a few tests and benchmarks which can be used to check if the code is running as expected.
-Running `tests.py` from a command line starts a number of consistency tests and checks the outputs from a very simple application fo the BUQ algorithm against a set of benchmarks.
-It should take around 10-15 minutes to run, and will log whether all tests pass.
+This repository also contains a few tests and benchmarks which can be used to check if the code is running as expected.
+Running `tests.py` from a command line starts a number of consistency tests and checks the outputs from a very simple application of the BUQ algorithm against a set of benchmarks.
+It should take around 10-15 minutes to run, and will raise warnings if any tests do not pass.